Website bmi regional

 - Prior to employment you will need to provide full and comprehensive personal and employment references covering the last 5 years; details of referees will be requested by the Company

-- must live within one hours travelling distance from the assigned base
+- Must live within 90 minutes travelling distance from the assigned base

 - You will be issued with a Health Assessment form; the offer is conditional on satisfactory review of this by our Company Doctor